ea-tel/detel-book/_chapters/chapters/templates/mainTemplate.md

 The parameter hide should always be set to true.
 This means that it is hidden from the sidebar of the website once built.
 If set to false, all chapters with this setting will appear in the sidebar and overflow it with links.
 Thus, this should be avoided.
 However, the chapter will still be accessible of course by selecting it in the table of contents even if hide is set to true.

 ### Permalink
 Each chapter should be given a permalink which serves as an identifier for your chapter.
 Permalinks define the path on which the chapter will be found on the website **and can be different from its path in the repository**.
 This facilitates structuring your content.
-This permalink is crutial for linking your chapter in the table of content and should be of the form `/chapter/[topic name]/[chapter title]/` where `[topic name]` should be used to refer to the topic area of your chapter and `[chapter title]` is used to identify the chapter based in its title.
+This permalink is crucial for linking your chapter in the table of content and should be of the form `/chapter/[topic name]/[chapter title]/` where `[topic name]` should be used to refer to the topic area of your chapter and `[chapter title]` is used to identify the chapter based in its title.

 For this template the permalink has been defined to be `permalink: /chapter/templates/main-template/` as it belongs to the subfolder and topic area "Templates" and should be identified as the main template.
 Observe, that this file is indeed in the subfolder "templates".
 Although this is not necessary, it proves helpful to structure the chapters in the repository in corresponding subfolders based on the topics that are to be addressed by the DE-TEL book such that navigating the repository is simplified.